iamh2o/bouncey-castle/README.md

 ## Features
 - Homepage explaining how to use the service
-- `bounc_url` parameter fetches and returns remote content
+- `bounce_url` parameter fetches and returns remote content
 - Optional `debug=1` parameter shows status, headers and the returned HTML in a toggleable view

 ## Local development